-Also a popular treatment for ADHD, Adderall works just like the other stimulants on this list.
+Also a popular treatment for attention-deficit hyperactivity disorder (ADHD), Adderall works just like the other stimulants on this list.
 Taking this drug regularly can cause the user to feel as though the effects bring them into normalcy, creating both a physical and psychological dependence on Adderall.
 Addiction can also form even if you are taking Adderall recreationally without a previous diagnosis of ADHD.

 Using a substance regularly, particularly one that changes the chemical makeup of your brain as stimulants do, can lead to a dependence on it to maintain normalcy.
-If you stop using the drug, you will likely experience withdrawal symptoms that are uncomfortable, even if they’re not necessarily dangerous on their own.
+If you stop using the drug, you will likely experience uncomfortable withdrawal symptoms, even if they’re not necessarily dangerous on their own.
 Many people end up relapsing just to stop the symptoms they experience.
-Stimulant withdrawal symptoms that may occur when using stops include:
+Stimulant withdrawal symptoms that may occur when use stops include:

 The first and most intensive level is detox.
-Here, you will stay at the facility while your body purges itself of the stimulant.
-Because withdrawal symptoms can be uncomfortable, the detox facility will aim to make your experience as easy and comfortable as possible while providing you with an environment free from the temptation to relapse during withdrawal.
-Detox is especially important if you have been using other substances such as alcohol or benzodiazepines along with stimulants.
+Here, you will stay at a treatment facility while your body purges itself of the stimulant.
+Because withdrawal symptoms can be uncomfortable, the detox facility will aim to make your experience as easy and comfortable as possible.
+It also will provide you with an environment free from the temptation to relapse and use during withdrawal.
+Detox is especially important if you have been using other substances such as alcohol or benzodiazepines with stimulants.

 The next level of care is residential treatment.
-Here, you will live at the addiction treatment center for 30 days to 90 days while participating in both group and individual therapies on a daily basis that is designed to help you identify the root of your addiction.
+Here, you will live at the addiction treatment center for 30 days to 90 days while participating daily in both group and individual therapies that are designed to help you identify the root of your addiction.
 While detox handles the physical issues concerning addiction, the clinical treatment in residential will help you manage the psychological aspect.
 This creates a solid foundation for lasting recovery and equips you with the tools you need to fight relapse down the road.

 After residential, you will likely be encouraged to continue treatment in outpatient care.
 This level ranges in intensity based on how much time you spend in therapy each week.
 However, the major distinction is that you have the freedom to live at home or in a sober living facility while in outpatient.
 This is often an attractive option for those who are unable to put their responsibilities on hold to go to residential treatment for a month.

 Substance Abuse and Mental Health Services Administration.
 (2016, March 2).
-Stimulants. from https://www.samhsa.gov/atod/stimulants
+Stimulants.
+Retrieved from https://www.samhsa.gov/atod/stimulants

 National Institute on Drug Abuse.
 (2018, January).
-Misuse of Prescription Drugs. from https://www.drugabuse.gov/publications/research-reports/misuse-prescription-drugs/which-classes-prescription-drugs-are-commonly-misused
+Misuse of Prescription Drugs.
+Retrieved from https://www.drugabuse.gov/publications/research-reports/misuse-prescription-drugs/which-classes-prescription-drugs-are-commonly-misused

 (n.d.).
-Attention-Deficit/Hyperactivity Disorder (ADHD): The Basics. from https://www.nimh.nih.gov/health/publications/attention-deficit-hyperactivity-disorder-adhd-the-basics/index.shtml
+Attention-Deficit/Hyperactivity Disorder (ADHD): The Basics.
+Retrieved from https://www.nimh.nih.gov/health/publications/attention-deficit-hyperactivity-disorder-adhd-the-basics/index.shtml